erxes/erxes/docs/docs/administrator/environment-variables.md

 - DOMAIN this is your erxes-api application's domain where is erxes/erxes-api repository is running
 - NODE_ENV set to production on live mode, set to development on development mode
 - PORT this option will define which port is your application running, you can change to any port you want
-- UPLOAD_SERVICE_TYPE this is upload service type amazon s3 or gcs.
-GCS is short for Google Cloud Service
-- GOOGLE_CLOUD_STORAGE_BUCKET defines the bucket of gcs